-- 3.5 3,248 of the council's employees are women (71.72%), and 1,281 (28.28%) are men. - 3.6 Between March 2017 and April 2018, 394 men (36.7%) and 679 women (63.3%) left the Council for a range of reasons - 3.7 The council has a range of family-friendly policies and flexible working arrangements, which contribute to making the council an attractive place to work.
+The council has a range of family-friendly policies and flexible working arrangements, which contribute to making the council an attractive place to work.
 The council's gender profile suggests that such arrangements are a contributory factor in attracting women in particular to work for the council.
-It is also the case the many of the occupations in the council's workforce are typically made up of women in the UK, for example school support staff roles. - 3.8 61.06% of the group of top 5% of earners are made up of women.
-This is slightly higher than last year (60.62%). - 3.9 Although pay differentials are not based on gender, the impact of part-time working can have a major influence on the gender pay gap.
-54.59% of all part time roles in the council work are occupied by women, compared to 11.94% by men.
+It is also the case the many of the occupations in the council's workforce are typically made up of women in the UK, for example school support staff roles.

+Although pay differentials are not based on gender, the impact of parttime working can have a major influence on the gender pay gap.
+89.3% of all part time roles in the council work are occupied by women, compared to 10.7% by men.

 There are a number of contributory factors involved (sociological, cultural or attitudinal, historical and economic).
 An obvious example is that women have traditionally been, and continue to be, the primary carers (both childcare, and caring for family/friends).
 Their working patterns, for example working term-time only, often reflect this.
-We will continue to look at our practices around part-time working, in line with our employment policies, to ensure that they are fair.
+We will continue to look at our practices around part-time and flexible working, in line with our employment policies, to ensure that they are fair.